Traveling while working online is an excellent way to see the world. Any freelancer has…

 20 Gifts for Freelancers Who Travel and Work

 While looking for gifts for freelancers who travel and work – whether they’re new to it or have been at it for years – keep in mind that you need to be smart about what you give them.
 Digital gifts are ideal for people who travel and work.
 Practical gifts which can help them out on the road are much appreciated as well.
 And of course everyone likes fun gifts.

 Digital Nomad Gear and Tech

 1. TextExpander Productivity App – When you’re freelancing online while traveling, you definitely want to be pulling in some money from your work.
 Increasing your productivity is one of the most effective ways to increase your income.

 I use a productivity app called TextExpander which helps me work a little faster because it helps me write faster.
-You can read my TextExpander review here.
+You can read how freelancers can use TextExpander here.
 Using TextExpander, I assign small snippets of text to words, phrases, sentences and even entire documents that I commonly write.
 Then each time I want to use that word, phrase, sentence or entire document, rather than typing it all the way out from scratch, I type out a short bit of text instead.